timmyneutron/CarND-Kidnapped-Vehicle-Project/README.md

 ## Getting Started
 Code is stored in the `src` directory.

-To run the code, execute the following:
+To run the code, execute the following in the top level directory:

 `./clean.sh`